akaula/akaula.github.io/_posts/2024-05-27-optimizing-elasticsearch-disk-usage.md

 In the original index, `_source` took up 5.5 MB.
 In the new index we have two sources: `_recovery_source` and `_source`, which together take 7.5 MB.
 This accounts for the increase in index size.
 We found the culprit, but what is `_recovery_source` and how do we get rid of it?

-## Understanding \_recovery_source
+## Understanding `_recovery_source`

 The `_recovery_source` is an undocumented temporary field automatically added when the original source is modified or disabled to facilitate [history retention](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-modules-history-retention.html).
 To efficiently recover shards in certain situations, such as shards going offline and for cross-cluster replication, Elasticsearch replays indexing operations for individual documents.
 To do this, Elasticsearch needs to have access to the original document which means it has to:

 1. Prevent deleted records from fully disappearing until the shard is recovered or replication is finished.
 2. Have access to the **original** source.

 Since we modified the source stored in the `_source` by removing a field from it, Elasticsearch no longer has the original document stored in the index, so it adds a special hidden `_recovery_source` containing the entire source of the original document on the top of the `_source` that contains everything except the `line_id` field.
 Thanks to compression, the overall size grows only slightly instead of doubling.

-This field is temporary and, by default, is designed to exist for only 12 hours to allow sufficient time for shard recovery and replication.
-After this period, the field is typically discarded during segment merge operations.
+This field is temporary and, by default, is designed to exist for at most 12 hours to allow sufficient time for shard recovery and replication.
+When this field is not longer needed or after 12 hours, the field is typically discarded during segment merge operations.
 However, there is a catch: the mere presence of `_recovery_source` fields does not trigger a merge.
 If no other conditions initiate a merge, these fields may remain in the index indefinitely.

 In real-life indices that persist for many days, this is not a significant issue, as these indices typically undergo multiple merges, leaving only very small, fresh segments with the `_recovery_source` field.
 However, this poses a considerable challenge for our benchmark because it prevents us from accurately estimating the disk size savings.

 ## Removing `_recover_source` for benchmarking

 To estimate the disk size savings, we need to address the `_recovery_source` issue.
-One option is to wait until the next day when all leases have expired.
-However, a more efficient workaround for benchmarking purposes is to decrease the history retention interval.
-Let’s create another index, but this time set the `index.soft_deletes.retention_lease.period` setting to a very short duration:
+One option is to wait until the retention lease expires, which can theoretically take up to 12 hours by default.
+However, if cross-cluster replication is not set for this index, you only need to wait for the retention lease sync period, set to 30 seconds in Elasticsearch v8.13.4.
+To ensure the lease expiration, let’s create another index and set the index.soft_deletes.retention_lease.period setting to a very short duration:

 ```plaintext
 PUT /shakespeare_v3